rebalint/spotifyinfo/README.md

 ### lyrics

-Displays lyrics of the song,
+Displays lyrics of the song using the Genius api.

-Args: optionally takes the entire return object of getMyCurrentlyPlaying and uses it to render (to decrease request numbers)
+Args: a song item

 ### audiofeatures

 Displays data supplied by the audio-features spotify API endpoint.

-Args: optionally takes the entire return object of getMyCurrentlyPlaying and uses it to render (to decrease request numbers)
+Args: a song item

 ### discogs

 Uses discogs.com to supply data about the album and artist(s)

-Args: optionally takes the entire return object of getMyCurrentlyPlaying and uses it to render (to decrease request numbers)
+Args: a song item

 # Notes